 Step 1: Check for Plugin Conflicts

-Plugins are a common cause of WordPress conflicts, including maintenance mode issues.
+Plugins are a common cause of WordPress conflicts, including issues with maintenance mode.
 Start by deactivating all site plugins except the maintenance mode plugin you use.
 This can help eliminate any potential conflicts caused by other plugins.

 Step 2: Clear Browser Cache

 If the maintenance mode isn’t working, try clearing your browser’s cache and cookies.
-Sometimes, your browser may display a cached version of your website, preventing the maintenance mode from appearing.
+Sometimes, your browser may display a cached version of your website, which can prevent the maintenance mode from appearing.

 Step 3: Check File Permissions